valgaze/valgaze.github.io/_posts/2015-08-22-welcome-to-jekyll.markdown

 Wow 2.0-- [prose.io](www.prose.io "Prose is amazing")

+Some lessons:
+1. Commiting and publishing is not instantaneous-- it takes a bit of time
+2. If ANY of the frontmatter (date, etc) on a post is busted, then EVERYTHING breaks

+__testing__

+This should be *italics* This is
 You’ll [test] find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.

 To add new posts, simply add a file in the `_posts` directory that follows the convention `YYYY-MM-DD-name-of-post.ext` and includes the necessary front matter.
 Take a look at the source for this post to get an idea about how it works.